 Most collapses don’t announce themselves.
 They keep their appointments.

-Gastón Hall held heat the way old institutions do.
-Dark beams overhead.
-Air thick with wool, cologne, money that didn’t need to explain itself.
+Gastón Hall carried heat like old institutions do.
+Dark beams overhead, air thick with wool, cologne, money past explaining itself.
 Commencement programs rested on laps.

 Shawn sat where they’d put him.

 A chair off his father’s shoulder, angled for the cameras if they bothered.
-Close enough to be seen.
-Far enough to stay silent.
-He was young enough that the robe seemed like a costume, the hood sitting wrong against his neck, fabric too warm, the seam chewing skin where sweat had started to gather.
+He sat the robe wrong.
+The hood at his neck, fabric too warm, the seam chewing where sweat gathered.

 Below, the room carried on.
-Training.
-Robes.
-Alumni rows.
-Faculty faces held steady, mirror-practiced.
+Alumni rows in training robes, faculty faces steady, mirror-practiced.
 Front row: black gowns, white teeth, hands folded, waiting for permission to applaud.

 Around him, programs flattened.
 Shoulders squared.
-Cameras adjusted, finding their frame without being told.
+Cameras adjusted, finding their frame without cue.

 Maya sat dead center.

-Her eyes stayed on Leo.
-Didn’t drift.
-Didn’t look for Shawn.
+Eyes on Leo.
+No drift.
+No search for Shawn.
 Locs pinned high at the crown, a few strands working loose at her temple.
 Pride under control.
 Volume turned down on purpose.
 She knew what this room was built to do to people who mistook proximity for power.

 Her girls leaned in, whispering.
 One made a face, tongue out, ridiculous.
-Maya answered without turning.
-Lifted her hand enough for the ring to catch the lights.
+Maya answered without a turn, lifted her hand for the ring to catch the lights.
 Quick.
 Dismissive.
 Gone.
-The room caught it anyway.
+The room caught it.

 The programs hadn’t closed yet.
-Applause hadn’t started, bodies shifted, small corrections, practiced, as if something had been cued.
+Applause hadn’t started, bodies shifted, small corrections, practiced.

 “Discipline doesn’t fail,” Leo said.
 “It repeats.”